 DMARC policies

-There are three levels of policy that you can set:
+There are three levels of DMARC policy:

 Policy | Description |